DanMadar27/docker_node/README.md

 # docker_node

-Example of how to setup Docker container with a node app.
+Example of how to setup Docker container or Kubernetes cluster with a Node JS app with Posgres DB.

 ## Getting Started